karlstolley/wsi/syllabus/_weeks/week-05.md

 ---
-theme: Describing and Scaffolding System Architectures
+theme: Refining and Scaffolding System Architecture
 meetings:
   - agenda:
     - Software as a Service (SaaS) architecture